Flippchen/PorscheInsight-CarClassification-AI/README.md

 ![shap values for 911_1980](testing/shap/results/car_types/shap_values_911_1980.png "Shap values for 911_1980")
 ![shap values for Cayman_2009](testing/shap/results/model_variants/shap_values_Cayman_2009.png "Shap values for Cayman_2009")
 ### Convert a model to ONNX
+You can use the [convert_to_onnx.py](models/export_to_onnx.py) script to convert a keras(.h5) model to ONNX.
+You can choose the model you want to convert and a save path.
 # Dataset
 The dataset is from [Github](https://github.com/Flippchen/porsche-pictures) and contains ~32.000 pictures of potential Porsche cars.
 Since the source of the dataset is public the quality and the arrangement of the images was also not great.